neodigm/vue_voyagers/README.md

 Display a selectable list of starships.

-Create the ability to assign selected voyagers to a starship to create a Voyage.
+Create the ability to assign selected voyagers to a starship to create a [VOYAGE](https://neodigm.github.io/Next-Generation-Storefront-NGS/NGS_VUE_UML_Scott_C_Krause_2020.pdf).

 Have the ability to assign a captain.